 • autoimmune conditions

 “Maternal age should be considered in the list of potential causes simply because most miscarriages are due to chromosomal abnormalities, and the incidence of these increase as women get older,” says Dr Kuzcera

 How can you reduce the risk of miscarriage?

 Treatment for recurrent miscarriages depends on the underlying cause.

-Chromosomal abnormalities can be identified using pre-implantation screening (PGS).
+Chromosomal abnormalities can be identified using pre-implantation testing for aneuploidy (PGT-A).
 This procedure involves removing one or more cells from an embryo to test the genetic make-up of the whole embryo prior to placing it back in the mother’s uterus.
-By using PGS our embryologists have up to an 85% chance of singling out embryos with abnormalities before transfer and this can reduce the likelihood of miscarriage
+By using PGT-A our embryologists have up to an 85% chance of singling out embryos with abnormalities before transfer and this can reduce the likelihood of miscarriage

 Other causes for failed implantation relate to hormone problems, blood clotting or the immune system, all of which can prevent embryos from implanting properly.
 These are the problems that we check for during recurrent implantation failure screening.
 Key tests might include immune screening – by screening for particular antibodies and autoantibodies, we can get an insight into whether your immune system could be preventing embryos from implanting properly.